-· Junior to Matthew Nicklin QC for the claimant in OPO v Rhodes (previously MLA) EMLR 4 in injunction proceedings aimed at preventing publication of an autobiography by James Rhodes, a classical musician and the claimant’s father, on the grounds of a breach of privacy, negligence and intentional infliction of emotional harm under the rule in Wilkinson v Downton.
+Junior to Matthew Nicklin QC (as he then was) for the claimant in OPO v Rhodes (previously MLA) EMLR 4 in injunction proceedings aimed at preventing publication of an autobiography by James Rhodes, a classical musician and the claimant’s father, on the grounds of a breach of privacy, negligence and intentional infliction of emotional harm under the rule in Wilkinson v Downton.

-· Representing the claimant music composer in Gilman v Rehioui [unreported] in a contractual dispute against a music video producer for recovery of fees following a disagreement between the parties.
+Successfully representing the claimant music composer in Gilman v Rehioui in a breach of contract claim against a music video producer for recovery of fees following a disagreement between the parties.

-Chloe is the current precedents and damages awards author in the leading libel practitioners’ text Gatley on Libel and Slander (12th Ed, Sweet & Maxwell, 2014), and is a co-author of several chapters (including on privacy law in the United States) in the forthcoming The Law of Privacy and the Media, Moreham and Warby, (3rd Ed, OUP, due early 2016), the only specialist in-depth practitioners’ text currently produced on privacy law.
+Chloe is the current precedents and damages awards author in the leading libel practitioners’ text Gatley on Libel and Slander (12th Ed, Sweet & Maxwell, 2014), and is a co-author of several chapters, including on privacy law in the United States, in The Law of Privacy and the Media, Moreham and Warby, (3rd Ed, OUP, 2016).

 Before joining 5RB